 - Rahi Sarnobat, 25m Women’s Pistol, Individual

-- Chinki Yadav, 25m Women’s Pistol, Individual
+- Chinki Yadav, 25m Women’s Pistol, Individual (replaced by Elavenil Valarivan)

 - Angad Veer Singh Bajwa, Men’s Skeet, Individual

 - Mairaj Ahmad Khan, Men’s Skeet, Individual

 Four Indian table tennis players qualified for the Olympics at the Asian qualifiers in Doha in March.
 It includes the veteran Sharath Kamal, who will be making his fourth appearance at the Games.
 While G Sathiyan and Sutirtha Mukherjee sealed their Tokyo spots with wins in their respective groups, Manika Batra and Sharath Kamal booked their place on the basis of their rankings.

 - Sathiyan Gnanasekaran